eastcoastninja/web-dev-notes/sidequests/cs50/wk1-lecture2-notes.md

 In the inner for loop, we print # the right number of times for each row, and follow that with a new line.
 The outer for loop will then repeat that for the right number of rows.

-We can use another tool, eprintf, to provide information to ourselves when our program is running:
+We can use another tool, ```eprintf``` can be used to express what should be happening at that line, if you think something is going to happen tell yourself that it should in your code, and make sure you see what you expect to see. (to provide information to ourselves when our program is running)

 We should also use the debugger, by clicking on line numbers to the left of our code:

 The red dot is called a breakpoint, which pauses our program at that line.

-Then we can run debug50 ./filename, and the panel on the right automatically opens.
+Then we can run ```debug50 ./filename``` , and the panel on the right automatically opens.
+*stepover* mean execute the line

 We can use the buttons on the top of that panel to control our program precisely.
 The triangle that looks like a play button will let the program resume normally until it reaches another breakpoint, if any.
 The next button, an arrow in the shape of a half-circle, will run the very next line of code, and pause the program again.
 The next button, the arrow pointing downwards, allows us to "step into" that line of code, and finally, the last arrow pointing up and to the right allows us to step back out of the next line of code.